proboscis/pinjected/docs_md/01_introduction.md

 Typically these objects creations are controlled by a configuration file like yaml.
 A configuration file gets loaded at the top of code and passed to each object creation function.
-This make all the codes depend on the configuration file, requring to have 'cfg' as an argument.
+This make all the codes depend on the configuration file, requiring to have 'cfg' as an argument.
 As a result, all the codes heavily depend on the structure of a cfg, and becomes impossible to be used without a cfg object.
 This makes it hard to reuse the code, and makes it hard to change the structure of the code too.
 Also, simple testing becomes hard because you need to write a object creation code with its configuration file for each component you want to test.
+Moreover, we often see several hundred lines of [configuration parsing code combined with object creation code](https://github.com/CompVis/stable-diffusion/blob/21f890f9da3cfbeaba8e2ac3c425ee9e998d5229/main.py#L418).
+This makes the code hard to read and guess which part is actually doing the work.

 # The Solution
-Pinjected solves this problem by providing a way to create a final object without passing a configuration object to each object creation function.
+Pinjected solves these problem by providing a way to create a final object without passing a configuration object to each object creation function.
 Instead, this library will automatically create all the dependencies and compose them to create the final object following the dependency graph.
 The only thing you need to do is to define a dependency graph and a way to create each object.
 This library will take care of the rest.

 This library also provides a way to modify and combine dependency graphs, so that hyperparameter management becomes easy and portable.
-By introducing Single Responsibility Principle, and Dependency Inversion Principle, your code becomes more modular and reusable.
+By introducing Single Responsibility Principle and Dependency Inversion Principle, the code becomes more modular and reusable.
-To this end, this library introduces a concept of Design, which is a collection of objects and their dependencies, and also Injected object, which models an object created by a Design.
+To this end, this library introduces a concept of Design and Injected object.
+Design is a collection of object providers with dependencies.
+Injected object is an abstraction of object with dependencies, which can be constructed by a Design object.

 # Use Case
 So, how is that useful to machine learning experiments?
 Here's an example.

 Let's start from a typical machine learning code.
+(You don't have to understand the code below, please just look at the structure.)

 ```python
 from dataclasses import dataclass